spookylukey/django-views-the-right-way/source/index.rst

    things I'm expressing now.
 So please understand my criticisms as a form of “learning process debate”, rather than as attacks!

+5. I’m assuming Python 3.9 or later, and any “recent” version of Django (which is 3.2 or later at the time of writing).
+Almost everything will apply to older (or newer) versions.

 Indices and tables
 ==================